Consensys/Form-XChange/README.md

 npm run network
 ```

 .
-In a second terminal, run the dev command. this will do the following:
+In a second terminal, run the dev command from the `packages/form-XChange` directory.

 ```sh
 npm run dev
 ```

-This will:
+This will do the following:

 - Compile the contracts and compile typescript defeinitions
-- Deploy the contracts to the development blockchain
+- Deploy the contracts to the local development blockchain

-- Start the web server
+Now head over to this path `apps/web/lib/contracts.ts/config.ts` and change the factory contract with the one you just deployed locally.

 **Or,**

 If you wish to run Linea directly:

-1. You need to change directory to `package` after that go to to [form-XChange](https://github.com/ConsenSys/Form-XChange/tree/main/packages/form-XChange) directory.
+1. You need to change directory to `packages` after that go to to [form-XChange](https://github.com/ConsenSys/Form-XChange/tree/main/packages/form-XChange) directory.
 Run the following command:

 ```sh
 npm run linea
 ```

+This will deploy the contract on linea.
+You need to head over to this `apps/web/lib/contracts.ts/config.ts` file and change the factory contract for the deployed contract on linea.

 In this case, you need to [bridge funds](https://docs.linea.build/use-linea/bridge-funds
 ) to linea.